House on the Borderland

 House on the Borderland (2017)

 Featuring Michael Butterworth

 Text by Fay Ballard

-Archive Material from North West Film Archive at Manchester Metropolitan and from Savoy Books personal collections.
+Archive Material courtesy of Savoy Books and North West Film Archive at Manchester Metropolitan University